soubhik7/udemy-transcript-downloader/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory with your Udemy credentials:
+3. Create a `.env` file in the root directory with your Udemy email:
    ```
    UDEMY_EMAIL=your-email@example.com
-   UDEMY_PASSWORD=your-password
    ```

 ## Usage